lsst-ts/observatory-ops-docs/Observing-Interface-Setup/environments.rst

 .. _DM-28465: https://jira.lsstcorp.org/browse/DM-28465
 .. _ssh with Kerberos: https://developer.lsst.io/services/lsst-login.html?highlight=kerberos#ssh-with-kerberos

-.. _Observing-Interface-Environments-BTS:
+.. _Observing-Interface-Operational-Environments-BTS:

 Base Facility Test Stand (BTS)
 ------------------------------

-BTS is a simulation environment running at the base facility in La Serena.
+BTS is a simulation operational environment running at the base facility in La Serena.
-The main difference between the :ref:`NTS <Observing-Interface-Environments-NTS>` and this environment is that some systems will run using hardware simulators.
+The main difference between the :ref:`NTS <Observing-Interface-Operational-Environments-NTS>` and this operational environment is that some systems will run using hardware simulators.

-Hardware simulators are, in general, higher fidelity than those of pure software available at :ref:`NTS <Observing-Interface-Environments-NTS>`.
+Hardware simulators are, in general, higher fidelity than those of pure software available at :ref:`NTS <Observing-Interface-Operational-Environments-NTS>`.
 For that, BTS will be used mostly for higher fidelity testing, development and debugging.
+It will also be particularly useful for testing lower-level hardware interfaces.

 - Nublado: https://base-lsp.lsst.codes/
 - Chronograf: https://chronograf-base-efd.lsst.codes/